 The possession and/or use of weapons is prohibited on the Mississippi College campus.
 The possession and/or use of weapons is a violation of the Student Code.
-The Student Code of Conduct considers the following behavior as inappropriate behavior for the Mississippi College community and in opposition to the core values of the institution
+The Student Code, found in the Tomahawk, considers the following behavior as inappropriate behavior for the Mississippi College community and in opposition to the core values of the institution: